 To start to understand why bitters are used in cocktails, and why they are becoming a bit of a thing (there are hundreds of bitters on the market, from mass-market to craft artisan) you first have to understand taste and flavor.
 Then you have to understand a bit more about the taste we call bitter.

 But the same mechanisms that make us so sensitive to this taste, also, strangely enough, make it attractive.
-Because, when bitter tastes are present, its as if out taste sensation goes on high alert!
-We can, simply speaking, taste other flavors better.
+Because, when bitter tastes are present, it’s as if our taste sensation goes on high alert!
+We can taste other flavors better.
 So, when a little bit of a bitter taste is added to something that is, say, just sweet and sour, the whole thing wakes up and everything tastes more exciting.
 A little bitterness added to a sweet tasting food or beverage makes heightens the perception of sweetness.
 And these basic tastes are the first thing we really notice.
-Other components of flavor, such as "aromatics" tend to hit us a bit after those basic tastes of sweet, sour, salty, umami, and bitter (I'm assuming you've read the article linked and know what all these are).
-When bartenders speak of complexity of a cocktail, they aren't just talking about using many ingredients, but how you experience the flavors, including the order in which you perceive them.
+Other components of flavor, such as “aromatics” tend to hit us a bit after those basic tastes of sweet, sour, salty, umami, and bitter (I’m assuming you’ve read the article linked and know what all these are).
+When bartenders speak of complexity of a cocktail, they aren’t just talking about using many ingredients, but how you experience the flavors, including the order in which you perceive them.
 They also say things like “bitters help marry flavors” which is too vague and ill-defined for me to lend any credence, so let’s just say, they make things taste right when they don’t!

 More, like heat from chiles, we learn to like bitter more as we taste it.
 We start to appreciate the taste, and once we over-ride the initial protective reaction, and nothing bad happens, instead of being revolted by the taste, we start to appreciate it.
 At least some of us do!
 For this reason, many of use enjoy very bitter or “hoppy” beers.
 These are beers like IPA’s with a lot of hops.
 The hops are a bittering agent for beer (hops can also be used in bitters).
 As well, some of us like to add a few dashes of bitters to a beer that is not so bitter at the start.